atomicnetworkseu/atomicradio-documentation/resources/application.md

 ## Requirements

-* A minimum age of 15 years
+* Ability to work in a team, ambition, willingness to learn, discretion and flexibility.
-* Functioning and understandable microphone
+* A minimum age of 15 years.
-* Enough time for the project
+* Spiritual maturity.
-* Ability to work in a team, ambition, willingness to learn, discretion and flexibility
+* Enough time for the project.
-* TeamSpeak and Discord
+* No Warn or Mute within the last 30 days.
-* No Warn or Mute within the last 30 days
+* TeamSpeak and Discord.
-* Spiritual maturity
+* Functioning and understandable microphone.
-* German and English
+* Proficient in English and/or German.

 ## What we expect from you

 * As a Java developer, basic knowledge of Maven and Java.
-* As a backend developer Basic knowledge of Node.
+* As a backend developer, basic knowledge of NodeJS.
-* As a frontend developer Basic knowledge with Angular, React, etc...
+* As a frontend developer, basic knowledge about the use of Angular, React, etc...
 * Basic knowledge of Git and the NoSQL database MongoDB.
 * Good spelling and grammar skills.
 * Application of at least 300 words.